-Secondly, the Facilities Planning and Operations department regularly analyzes staffing needs based on The Association of Higher Education Facilities Officers (APPA) operational guidelines and levels of custodial, grounds and engineering standards.
+Secondly, the Facilities Planning and Operations department regularly analyses staffing needs based on The Association of Higher Education Facilities Officers (APPA) operational guidelines and levels of custodial, grounds and engineering standards.
 The analysis also includes increased operational cost due to new building systems, such as Chilled Waters, BMS, HAZMAT, and Elevator systems, additional square footage, and equipment and furnishings.
-Based on these standards and needs analysis, the facilities department successfully lobbied the District to increase staff and operational funding effective Fiscal Year 2012/2013.
+Based on these standards and needs analysis, the facilities department successfully lobbied the district to increase staff and operational funding effective Fiscal Year 2012/2013.

 Finally when possible, capital projects are designed under the Leadership in Energy and Environmental Design (LEED) designation.
 A LEED certification implements green building technology, which focuses on sustainable design, comfort and livability.
 LEED systems minimize environmental impact through conservation of energy, potable water, and recycling.
 These measures are directly related to total cost of ownership through more efficient building systems.
-This is in line with the District Sustainability Plan put forth in summer 2013; this is discussed in further detail in Standard III.B.1 on page 213.

 The College meets the standard.
 Long-range capital plans clearly support institutional improvement goals and reflect projections of total cost of ownership of new facilities and equipment.
 Long-range capital planning is prepared in a collaborative process involving the District's Facilities Planning Maintenance and Operations department in conjunction with Cañada College constituent groups consisting of faculty, staff, and students.
 The process includes input form the chancellor's office to the stakeholders at the instructional and operational level.
-Continued input through regular updates of the Five-Year Capital Construction Plan, the FUSION database, and Annual Program Reviews provide flexibility within the process, to ensure that instructional goals are met as they develop and evolve over time.
+Continues input through regular updates of the Five-Year Capital Construction Plan, the FUSION database, and Annual Program Reviews provide flexibility within the process, to ensure that instructional goals are met as they develop and evolve over time.